Simona Carini is an Italian food and memoir writer, photographer,…

 Black chickpea soup, or zuppa di ceci neri in Italian, is a nourishing soup with a deep flavor.
 Ceci neri (black chickpeas) are tastier than their cream-colored relatives.

-The black and white world in which Julius Knipl, protagonist of “Cheap Novelties, The Pleasures of Urban Decay,” moves made me want to cook something along the same color lines, yet unusual.
+The black and white world in which Julius Knipl, protagonist of “Cheap Novelties, The Pleasures of Urban Decay,” moves made me want to cook something along the same color lines.
 I have a package of ceci neri (black chickpeas) from Italy (Puglia, to be precise) and decided to make a soup with them.
+The soup is a staple in Italian cuisine, especially in the colder months, due to its warming and comforting qualities.

 - Yield: 4 servings 1x